-The purpose of this section is to provide standards and procedures for constructing or erecting signs in specific city zones.
-An outdoor display, message, emblem, device, figure, painting, drawing, placard, poster, billboard or other thing that is used, designed or intended for advertising purposes or to inform or attract the attention of the public.
-The term includes the sign supporting structure, display surface and all other component parts of the sign.
+The purpose of this subchapter is to provide standards and procedures for constructing or erecting signs in specific city zones.
+A SIGN is an outdoor display, message, emblem, device, figure, painting, drawing, placard, poster, billboard or other thing that is used, designed, or intended for advertising purposes or to inform or attract the attention of the public.
+The term includes the sign supporting structure, display surface, and all other component parts of the sign.
 When dimensions of the sign are specified, the term includes the panels and frames, and the term includes both sides of the sign of specified dimension or area, but the term shall not include a sign as reasonably necessary or required by any branch or agency of the government pursuant to any public law or regulation.
+(Prior Code, § 152.410)